Superyacht Structural Consultations

 MJM Yachts Powerboats

 Burke Design is proud to play an important role on the MJM Yachts development team.
-Since the inception of the brand, we have worked with MJM, Zurn Yacht Design, and Boston Boatworks for the design, engineering and construction of all of their models, including the 29z, 34z, 35z (NEW!), 36z, 40z and 50z (shown).
+Since the inception of the brand, we have worked with MJM, Zurn Yacht Design, and Boston Boatworks for the design, engineering and construction of all of their models, including the 29z, 34z, 35z (new outboard model), 36z, 40z, 43z (new outboard model) and 50z (shown).
 These high quality, fast, comfortable vessels have in common their strong, lightweight, high-tech composite construction, resulting in high performance and excellent fuel efficiency.
 Burke Design engineers their composite structures to exceed ISO design category A, "ocean," and coordinates their CE certification for worldwide marketability.

 Wind Turbine Development